 My name is Oya Demirbilek.
-I am an industrial designer and an Associate Professor at the University of New South Wales, Faculty of Built Environment, where I teach, do research and have a substantial leadership role, being the Associate Dean (Education).
+I am an industrial designer and an Associate Professor at the University of New South Wales, Faculty of Built Environment, where I teach, do research and have a substantial leadership role as the Associate Dean (Education).

-Before coming to Australia, I lived in 7 different countries, mostly in Europe, and before even graduating, I worked as a freelance designer with a ceramic factory in Switzerland, then after graduation, I had the chance to teach at the prestigious Art Center College of Design (Europe) in La-Tour-de-Peilz, and also received a few design awards along the way.
+Before coming to Australia in 2000, I lived in 7 different countries, mostly in Europe, and before even graduating, I worked as a freelance designer with Swissline Hardegger Handels, a ceramic factory in Switzerland.
+After graduation, I had my first teaching experience at the prestigious Art Center College of Design (Europe) in La-Tour-de-Peilz.

 My research is in exploring and finding ways to help make old age physically and emotionally more comfortable for all.
-This includes inclusive design and design for our future selves.
-An important part of this includes working with old people, as co-designers.
+This includes inclusive design approaches and working with old people, as co-designers.

 Besides this, I am also an award-winning designer of international repute, I design and make geometric jewellery, and glass beads are one of my favorite materials.
 My design work has been exhibited in Istanbul, Ankara, Paris, and Sydney.